-The College has constraints to address underutilization and areas for monitoring identified in the previous section.

-- Limited anticipated number of open positions in this plan year. - Limited outreach due to unanticipated budget deficiencies.
+- The College has constraints to address underutilization and areas for monitoring identified in the previous section. - Limited number of housing opportunities in the area. - Limited number of remote work positions at the College. - Limited anticipated number of open positions in this plan year. - Limited outreach due to unanticipated budget deficiencies.
 This will limit our outreach and effectiveness of recruitment efforts. - Unwillingness of employees to self-identify, including individuals with disabilities.
-This will affect the representation of employees in this protected group. - Job applications are only accepted in an online format.
+This will affect the representation of employees in this protected group.